benbagwell/PopStock/resources/design-document.md

 * Configurable warehouse spaces and layouts (the initial product will use the same basic floor plan for all warehouses)

 ### 4.3 Stretch Goals
-* Customer information database, with endpoints and front-end pages allowing the creation of customers and pulling of customer shipping reports.
+* Customer information table, with endpoints and front-end pages allowing the creation of customers and pulling of customer shipping reports.
 * Automatic warehouse layout creation and display
+* Supplier information table, with endpoints and front-end pages allowing the creation of suppliers and pulling of supplier stocking reports

 # 5. Proposed Architecture Overview